-Delivering the usual mix of an inexpensive “Swiss Made” quartz movement secured in a mildly oversized plastic body, the watch doesn’t look terribly awe-inspiring, but clearly gets the job done.
-The secret is, of course, in its winning combination of a high-contrast dial and those classic tiny tritium-filled tubes that allow all three hands and twelve hour markers to glow brightly even if you have spent the last 48 hours in a dark-dark cellar without moving much, your index finger close to the trigger of your M4.
+Delivering the usual mix of an inexpensive “Swiss Made” quartz movement secured in a mildly oversized plastic body, the watch doesn’t look awe-inspiring but gets the job done.
+The secret is, of course, in its winning combination of a high-contrast dial and those classic tiny tritium-filled tubes that allow all three hands and twelve hour-markers to glow brightly even if you have spent the last 48 hours in a dark-dark cellar without moving much, your index finger close to the trigger of your M4.

-Unlike guys from the Expandables franchise, thousands of professionals that work either for all sorts of government agencies or for private military companies rarely wear expensive timekeepers from Panerai and Richard Mille.
+Unlike guys from The Expendables franchise, thousands of professionals that work either for all sorts of government agencies or private military companies rarely wear expensive timekeepers from Panerai and Richard Mille.
 When there are so many pieces of heavy hardware around you, when you must always be ready to duck on a pile of broken bricks, spending 10k for a tough-looking watch is not the best idea.

-To make the watch even more readable at night, Luminox has logically differentiated the colors that the LLT tubes glow with in darkness.
+To make the dial even more readable at night, Luminox has logically differentiated the colors that the LLT tubes glow in the darkness.

-Such color differentiation must be very convenient, when you are under a severe stress from a sudden ambush and reflexively want to check the time.
+Such color differentiation must be very convenient when you are under severe stress from a sudden ambush and reflexively want to check the time.

-The watch comes with comfortable-looking the nylon Velcro fast-strap sporting the company’s logo on one side and U.S. Navy SEALs insignia on the other.
+The case attaches to the wrist with a comfortable-looking nylon Velcro “fast-strap” sporting the company’s logo on one side and the U.S. Navy SEALs insignia on the other.

-The American watchmaker says nothing about the movement that powers the watch, besides that this is some kind of a Swiss quartz, so there is a good chance that the watch will be both very accurate and reliable.
+The American watchmaker says nothing about the movement, besides that this is some kind of Swiss quartz, so there is a good chance that the Essential Gear Sea will be both accurate and reliable.

 Movement: Swiss quartz